christiansmith/OAuth2Resource/README.md

 ## The MIT License

-Copyright (c) 2013 Christian Smith http://anvil.io and RideAmigos Corp. http://rideamigoscorp.com
+Copyright (c) 2013 Christian Smith http://anvil.io

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal